dawid-swist/meblesadowscy.pl/README.md

 # Meblesadowscy-pl

-This source code for meblesadowscy.pl site.
+This source code for www.meblesadowscy.pl site.
 ## Prerequisites

 You will need the following things properly installed on your computer.